aol/micro-server/micro-jmx-metrics/readme.md

 * jvm.non_heap_memory_max - non-heap memory max
 * jvm.thread_count - number of threads.

-Property jmx.metrics.excluded may be set to comma-separated list of those metrics.
+Property *jmx.metrics.excluded* may be set to comma-separated list of those metrics.
 Metrics included in this list will not be reported to datadog.
+Datadog metrics will have prefix *com.aol.micro.server.application.metrics.jmx.JmxMetricsAcquirer.*